lurchmath/lde/docs/design-overview.md

    enabling more and more sophisticated Lurch libraries, until we have reached the level of power that supports a first proof course.

+## How to design support for new concepts

+ * Begin with how the new concept will be represented in the Output Tree (OT).
+As you do so, respect these constraints.
+    * The OT is pure data that the user never sees, so we are free to store things there without concern for how they will appear to users.
+    * The OT must support validation, so we are constrained to storing things there in a way that makes it easy to write and maintain validation algorithms.
+    * Validation is complicated, and yet it must be 100% airtight and correct; therefore we don't want our data storage decisions to add any unnecessary complexity to validation and/or the OT.
+    * As a consequence, there should be one unique, canonical way to store any given concept in the OT.
+ * Then ask *briefly* how the concept will show up in the main Lurch UI.
+    * Admit up front that it is something that will expand a lot with time.
+That is, whatever we design now will be the tip of the iceberg of ideas that will occur to us over the coming years, and we should accept that up front and plan for that as best we can.
+    * Start by listing the few ways that you already know that the new feature will show up in the UI, simultaneously admitting that it is just a sample of the ways that the feature might eventually appear.
+ * Come to the middle of the pipeline, the Input Tree (IT), whose job is to bridge between the UI and the OT.
+Recall that the UI will have many ways to represent the new features, and the OT only one.
+There are two steps of translation between there that could possibly handle the conversion:
+   Should the UI-to-InputTree phase handle it, or should interpretation handle it, or some combination?
+Decide based on these guidelines:
+    * The UI-to-IT conversion does not know about the array of accessible nodes, nor does it know about any of their semantics.
+Only the interpretation phase can depend on the semantics of all nodes accessible to the one being interpreted.
+So if that information is relevant, the computation must be pushed to the interpretation phase.
+For instance, if some feature needs to know what variables are declared and in scope, it would need to wait for the interpretation phase, which will have access to all accessible nodes, including all declarations.
+    * Only the UI knows about any of its features that are specific to that UI.
+For instance in the main UI, there may be features specific to HTML and/or mouse events, or in a LaTeX package there may be features specific to LaTeX.
+Obviously such features must be handled in the UI-to-IT conversion, because they depend upon the specific UI in which they were invented.
+    * If the previous guidelines do not apply, prefer doing the work in the interpretation phase rather than the UI-to-IT phase, for these
+      reasons:
+       * Doing so makes the whole LDE better, rather than just making one of its UIs better.
+       * The interpretation phase can be converted into a queue and handled efficiently, so adding computation burden to it is better than adding computation burden where such efficiency measures are not available.
+    * Keep in mind at all times that the features in the UI that interpretation must support are just an example set that will grow over time, so try to design an interpretation phase that can easily be expanded also, to be ready for such later expansion in the UI.

 See other documentation on this site for the contents of each design phase.